 Blue Marlin Fishing

 Before you start planning your next outdoor expedition, consider hiring a Florida Fishing Guide to help make your experience spectacular.
-As experts in their field, Florida Fishing Guides can take you to the best spots, show you the best casts and give you on-target advice to give you the most bang for your buck.
+As experts in their field, Florida Fishing Guides can take you to the best spots, show you the best cast and give you on-target advice to give you the most bang for your buck.
 If you fish only occasionally; that little bit of extra advice can mean the difference between bringing home dinner and coming home empty-handed.
 If you are an expert fisherman, a guide can still beneficially impact your experience by introducing you to new spots, refining your techniques and increasing the success you experience on the sea.
 They can be found throughout the State of Florida.
 With more than 1200 miles of shoreline on both the Atlantic Ocean and the Gulf of Mexico, you have your pick of almost any destination to visit for your fishing expedition.